michellejm/guns_in_America/guncontrol.md

 Furthermore, it should be noted that conservative-identified respondents rely on Fox News more than any other source whereas liberal-identified respondents reported drawing on multiple different outlets.
 This may introduce some bias with respect to how influential each outlet is for different groups.
 However, in an attempt to capture the polarization of the conversation, the influence each outlet contributes to the total is unweighted.

 The outlets were ranked based on degree of polarity, degree or trust, and a composite ranking.
 For polarization, a 5 is very polarized because they are consumed by "consistent conservatives" or "consistent liberals" and a 1 is consumed by people who identify as more central.
 The degree of trust was similarly ranked, where 5 is more trusted than distrusted and -5 is more distrusted than trusted.

-Finally, the overall rating is the trust ranking minus the polarity.
-Using this metric, the Wall Street Journal has the highest rank followed by NPR because they are widely trusted and are read by more central audiences - they are more trustworthy than polarizing.
-InfoWars has the lowest score followed by the Nation because they are both read by highly polarized audiences though they are not widely trusted.
+Finally, I calculated an overall rating by subtracting the polarity from the trust.
+Using this metric, the Wall Street Journal has the highest rank (it is the least polar and most trusted by the widest range of people) followed by NPR because they are widely trusted and are read by more central audiences - they are more trustworthy than polarizing.
+InfoWars has the lowest score followed by the Nation because they are both read by highly polarized audiences though they are not widely trusted even by some people who identify with their polar skew.

-The Blaze and New York Times (NYT) are similarly ranked, though the Blaze is read by more polarized readers than the NYT.
+The Blaze and New York Times (NYT) are similarly ranked, even though the Blaze is read by more polarized readers than the NYT.
 Their ranking is in part because consistently conservative readers trust the Blaze and distrust the NYT whereas the opposite is true for consistently liberal readers.
 The result is that the mid-range media sources are the Blaze, NYT, and Fox News.

 | Outlet	| Trust  | Polarity  | Rank |